dfcastellanos/MEPLS/doc/tutorial/step5.md

 Here, we want to reproduce the same kind of behavior in a more physically grounded manner.
 To this end, instead of explicitly considering different thresholds scale parameters, we will have only one parameter.
-However, before the AQS simulation, we will simulate a sample deforming under creep conditions, i.e., at non-zero temperature and constant external stress.
+However, before the AQS simulation, we will simulate a sample deforming under creep conditions, i.e., at non-zero temperature and constant external stress @cite Castellanos2018 Castellanos2019.
 During the creep process, the slip thresholds will undergo a survival bias, by which lower thresholds tend to be renewed by higher ones (see the results section of @ref Step 3 for a short discussion about this).
 Due to such bias, after some time, the existing thresholds will be on average higher than as-renewed from their Weibull pdf.
 Consequently, when using such a state as the initial one in the AQS simulation, the AQS stress-strain curve will exhibit a behavior similar to @ref Step4.
 However, in contrast with @ref Step4, the magnitude of the stress overshoot and the intensity of the strain localization will be a direct result of a well-defined sample's thermal and mechanical history.

 ### The Kinetic Monte Carlo method for thermal slip activation{#kmc}

-To simulate thermal activation of plastic activity during the creep simulation, we use the Kinetic Monte Carlo (KMC) method.
+To simulate thermal activation of plastic activity during the creep simulation, we use the Kinetic Monte Carlo (KMC) method @cite DFCastellanos_CRP @cite Castellanos2019 @cite Castellanos2018 @cite FernandezCastellanos2019.
 This method requires the knowledge of all the possible transitions that the system can make from the current state towards a new one, and the energy barrier associated with each transition.

 In this case, each possible transition corresponds to the activation of a specific slip system.
 The energy barrier \f$ \Delta E \f$ for a specific slip activation can be related to its stress distance to threshold (@ref mepls::slip::Slip<dim>::barrier) \f$ \Delta \tau^{\rm c} \f$ as \f$
 \Delta E \approx \Delta \tau^{\rm c} V_{\rm a}\f$.
-The quantity \f$ V_{\rm a} \f$ is the so-called activation volume, which is of the order of the product of the typical local strain induced by a plastic event and the region's volume occupied by the event.
+The quantity \f$ V_{\rm a} \f$ is the so-called activation volume, which is of the order of the product of the typical local strain induced by a plastic event and the the volume occupied by the event.
 It is a microscopic quantity characteristic of a specific microstructure, and is an input to the model.

 The KMC method models thermal activation as a Poisson process, where each possible transition (i